 A couple years after graduating I had what polite society calls a “real job,” which meant I could buy practically any book that I wanted.
 Not because I was or am tremendously rich, but because I tend to not buy many more books than I can read and do not read fast enough to break the bank.
 Hardly anyone does.
 After living through periods of debt and unpaid bills, I now have the decadent luxury of being able to not only buy exactly the book I want to read, but to donate books that I no longer want.
 My previous methods of book acquisition meant I had many books I valued alongside others I had more by chance than by specific interest.
 I have since set those ones free to find better owners.

 After six years of relatively freely buying new books and donating old ones, I am pleased with my library, though it continues to grow deeper, larger, and richer.
 I have not donated or bought all that I will, and my trips to the local bookstore reliably add a book or two to the shelves.
-I have not recently tallied the number precisely, but a total count would likely return about 200 volumes.
 Gradually, the ratio of read to unread books on those shelves increases, as does the ratio of books I would recommend to others to those I would not recommend, depending on the particular reader.
-In this way my library reflects how my selectivity and focus has increased with my age.
-Thus, slowly and steadily, by my loyal cultivation, my sapling library has grown along with me.
+In this way my library reflects how my selectivity and focus have increased with my age.
+Thus, slowly and steadily, by patient cultivation, my sapling library has grown along with me.
 Or I have grown along with it.

 I expect that if you were to tell the story of your library, it might sound similar to the one I have told about mine.
 You can understand a lot about a person from what is on their bookshelf, and others can understand a lot about you from what is on yours.
 A library reflects a lot of time, interest, and money.
 What did you think would be worth more than the money it took to buy and the time it took to read?
 A library has an element of autobiography in it.
 Aside from the knowledge gained from the writer, which is the book’s chief value, a book sitting on the shelf may remind you of the person who gave it to you, the store you bought it from, the trip on which you bought it, or the period of your life in which you first read it.

 Keepers of libraries know that a true library cannot be faked.
 It cannot be cobbled together suddenly, whatever your budget.
 It extends arboreally, over years and decades, at an average speed measured in millimeters per day.
-In its maturity it gives the culture fruit, flowers, oxygen, and shelter.
+In its maturity it gives the culture oxygen, shelter, fruit, and flowers.
 A vigorous and strong civilization requires square miles of such libraries.
-It requires access to the great minds of the past, and more importantly, it requires people who regularly use and benefit from that access.
+It requires access to the great minds of the past, and more importantly, it requires people who use and benefit from that access.